Essential knee terminology

 Single-photon-emission computed tomography is a radioactive imaging technique to give information about blood flow in the body.

-The Slocum test is a modification of the anterior drawer test and is a test of anteromedial rotary instability and anterolateral rotary instability of the knee.
+The Slocum test is a modification of the anterior drawer test and assesses the integrity of the anterior cruciate ligament.

 A small-incision knee replacement is a knee replacement performed with a smaller incision than traditionally, and using special techniques and instruments.